-Earn credit at your own pace through August 29, 2022 and continue to access your videos until August 30, 2029.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through August 29, 2025 and continue to access your videos until August 29, 2032.
+See below for detailed information and learning outcomes.

-This course package offers 10 CME and SA-CME Credits following completion of an online assessment.
+This course offers 10 CME following completion of an online test.

 Learning Outcomes and Modules